 In the same way the sorting function works, the

-	Gtk.TreeModelFilter needs a “visibility” function, which, given a row from the underlying model, will return a boolean indicating if this row should be filtered out or not.
+Gtk.TreeModelFilter uses a “visibility” function, which, given a row from the underlying model, will return a boolean indicating if this row should be filtered out or not.
 It’s set by

 The alternative to a “visibility” function is to use a boolean column in the model to specify which rows to filter.
 Choose which column with